5000, Clinical Guidelines

 • Occupational and environmental hazard exposure

-• Environmental safety (e.g., seat belt use, car seat use, bicycle helmets, etc.), nutritional and physical activity assessment, and living arrangements
+• Environmental safety such as seat belt use, car seat use and bicycle helmets, nutritional and physical activity assessment, and living arrangements

-• Assessment for sexual and intimate partner violence (IPV) (mandated by Texas Family Code, Chapter 261).
-For any positive result, the client should be offered referral to a family violence shelter in compliance with Texas Family Code, Chapter 91
+• Assessment for sexual and intimate partner violence (IPV) that is mandated by Texas Family Code, Chapter 261.
+For any positive result, the client should be offered referral to a family violence shelter to comply with Texas Family Code, Chapter 91

 • Pertinent family history

-• Pertinent partner history, including injectable drug use, number of partners, STIs and HIV history and risk factors, and gender of sexual partners
+• Pertinent partner history, including injectable drug use, number of partners, STIs and HIV history and risk factors, and sex of sexual partners

 • Cervical and breast cancer screening history, noting any abnormal results and treatment, and dates of most recent testing